bertob/dynasty/README.md

 ##CSV files

-The visualzation is generated from 2 CSV files.
+The visualzation is generated from 2 CSV files, a list of all emperors, and a list of all dynasties.
+The paths to these files can be configured in the first few lines of script.js by changing the variables **emperor_file** and **dynasty_file**.

-###emperors.csv
+###emperor_file

 name | birth | death | ascension | abdication | ascension (co-emperor) | ascension (co-emperor)
 -----|-------|-------|-----------|------------|------------------------|-----------------------